tkattkat/docs-to-markdown/README.md

 # Docs to Markdown

-A TypeScript version of the DocsToMarkdown - a tool for automatically analyzing and summarizing library documentation for AI coding assistants.
+ DocsToMarkdown - a tool for automatically analyzing and summarizing library documentation for LLM's.

 This tool scrapes library documentation, extracts key information, and generates concise, LLM-friendly coding references that can be used by AI assistants like Claude to provide better coding help.